All information about these online classes is available here on a page dedicated to them.

 The classes provide for a total immersion in the Latin language.
 They are divided into two fundamental modules and two optional courses:

-3. Latin III (two modules of two weeks each: July 22 – August 4, August 5 – August 18; 2x5 ECTS): Intended for those who have already completed the first and second course in a previous year and for others who possess an active knowledge of the Latin language and can read Latin authors with ease.
+3. Latin III (July 27 – August 9; 5 ECTS): Intended for those who have already completed the first and second course in a previous year and for others who possess an active knowledge of the Latin language and can read Latin authors with ease.
 Participants will read a variety of Latin texts written in the ancient, medieval and Renaissance period and will take part in exercises in composition, style, and active use of the language.
 The aim of this module is a more profound understanding and appreciation of the Latin language and the classic authors.
-The two modules are complementary, meaning students can choose to attend either of them as well as both.
-Duration: 78 hours per module.
+Duration: 78 hours.

 Optional afternoon classes :